onyx-intl/public-wiki/API-for-dedicated-devices.md

 =================================================================
 The test command is located at external/uv2w

 Use uv2w –s “AT+DMOVER” can get the module version.
-Other command can refer to the documents “HKT-UV2W 串口AT通信协议VER01_test.pdf”
+Other command can refer to the documents “HKT-UV2W 串口AT通信协议VER01_test.pdf”, check https://github.com/onyx-intl/OnyxAndroidSDK/blob/master/docs/at_VER01_test.pdf